CABLE-LSM/CABLE/documentation/docs/user_guide/inputs/cable_nml.md

-   soilparmnew = .TRUE.  ! using new format when true spinup = .TRUE.  ! do we spin up the model? delsoilM = 0.001   ! allowed variation in soil moisture for spin up delsoilT = 0.01    ! allowed variation in soil temperaTRUE for spin up output%restart = .TRUE.  ! should a restart file be created? output%met = .TRUE.  ! input met data output%flux = .TRUE.  ! convective, runoff, NEE
+   soilparmnew = .TRUE.  ! using new format when true spinup = .TRUE.  ! do we spin up the model? delsoilM = 0.001   ! allowed variation in soil moisture for spin up delsoilT = 0.01    ! allowed variation in soil temperature for spin up output%restart = .TRUE.  ! should a restart file be created? output%met = .TRUE.  ! input met data output%flux = .TRUE.  ! convective, runoff, NEE